Smile Like You Just Don’t Care – Because You Don’t!™

 Who are dental implants for?

-Dental implants are for anybody missing one or multiple teeth – however, there is a limited amount of time in which you can get an implant after a tooth is extracted.
+Dental implants are for anybody missing one or more teeth – however, there is a limited amount of time in which you can get an implant after a tooth is extracted.
 If you have lost any or all of your teeth from injury, defects, disease, or decay, you should consider dental implants to maintain the structure of your mouth and jaw.
-CONTACT ROSS DENTAL FOR MORE INFORMATION

 How long does the dental implant procedure take?